Dog attacks, dangerous, menacing and restricted dogs

 Requirements for keeping regulated (dangerous/menacing) dogs

 There are different requirements for a keeping regulated dog and or when a dog is proposed to be regulated.
-The owner of the dog must comply with the immediately comply with the conditions imposed under the Animals Management (Cats and Dogs) Act 2008 and Regulation 2009.
+The owner of the dog must comply with the conditions imposed under the Animals Management (Cats and Dogs) Act 2008 and Regulation 2009.

 Declared and regulated dog fees: